Jesus in Islam: Childhood

 Today the word of God is fulfilled in the son of man.

 In Egypt

 Several narratives show some disparity and similarity in Islamic writings about Jesus' early childhood, specifically his time in Egypt with regard to duration and events.
-Most of the narratives are found in non-canonical Christian sources like, for example, the pre-Islamic Gospel of Thomas.
+Most of the narratives are found in non-canonical Christian sources such as the pre-Islamic Gospel of Thomas.
 One such disparity is from al-Athir in his The Perfection of History which contains a birth narrative stating Jesus was born in Egypt instead of Bethlehem.

 Some other narratives of Jesus' childhood are popular Middle Eastern lore as highlighted by professor of interfaith studies Mahmoud M. Ayoub.
 Many miracles are attributed to a young Jesus while in Egypt (see the sections Miracles and Other miracles).